argoproj/argo-events/docs/tutorial.md

   2) Run `kubectl -n argo-events get gateways webhook-gateway -o yaml`, you'll see gateway now has `webhook.myNewConfig` running.

-  3) Update the webhook sn or create a new sn to listen to this new configuration.
+  3) Update the webhook sensor or create a new sensor to listen to this new configuration.

   4) Test the endpoint by firing a HTTP POST request to `/my`.